ftsrg/theta/subprojects/xsts-cli/README.md

 * [`xsts`](../xsts/README.md): Classes to represent XSTSs and a domain specific language (DSL) to parse XSTSs from a textual representation.
 * [`xsts-analysis`](../xsts-analysis/README.md): XSTS specific analysis modules enabling the algorithms to operate on them.

+### Frontends
+* [Gamma](https://github.com/ftsrg/gamma) is a statechart composition framework, that supports theta-xsts-cli as a backend to verify collaborating state machines.

 ## Using the tool

 1. First, get the tool.